Feriman22/ncore.pro-autologin/README.md

 # ncore.cc-autologin-v2
-A script to automatically login to ncore.cc so your account won't be deleted.
+A script to automatically login to ncore.pro so your account won't be deleted.
 Note that you need to login once a 2 months otherwise your account will be blocked.

-Last time tested at 2021-01-27.
+Last time tested at 2021-06-01.